Glossary of Terms

 Repayment–The period when you are repaying the principal and interest of borrowed money.
 It usually begins after graduation and lasts for 10 years for students with federal educational loans.

 Scholarships–Funds provided based on a student’s ability, achievement, ethnicity, nationality, or involvement in certain activities.
 Scholarships do not have to be repaid and come from many sources.
+No athletic scholarships are awarded according to NCAA.

 Subsidized Direct Loan–A need-based loan on which the interest is paid by the federal government during the in-school, grace, and deferment periods.